dvallemo/c-projects/recursion/README.md

 So the computer will go back to the begining of the function and try factorial of 3 times factorial of 2, only to go back to the begining again to check what factorial of 2 is

 Until it reaches factorial 1, then it will arrive with the anser fo factorial 4.

+The final step is delivering the factorial 1 to factorial 2, all the way to factorial 4.
+Now the porgram knows what 4! is.